silversub/terraform/provider/key-management-service-resources.md

 Create, or delete a Key Protect standard or root key.
 {: shortdesc}

 To use the `ibm_kp_key` resource, the region parameter in the `provider.tf` file must be set to the same region that your Key Protect service instance.
 If region parameter is not specified, `us-south` is used as default.
-If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
+If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform on {{site.data.keyword.cloud_notm}} and the Terraform on {{site.data.keyword.cloud_notm}} action fails.
 {: note}

 `ibm_kp_key` resource will be deprecated shortly, as a replacement, you can use `ibm_kms_key` resource.
 {: important}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #kp-key-sample}

 ```